What you can do to help with your claim for Brandon disability benefits

 See a doctor to have your medical condition evaluated and documented.

-Complete, thorough, and recent medical records are very important to the success of your claim for Tampa social security disability benefits.
+Complete, thorough, and recent medical records are very important to the success of your claim for Brandon social security disability benefits.
 Specifically, medical records are necessary to:

 - Prove you have a “medically determinable impairment.”
 You must have a medically determinable impairment to qualify for Social Security disability benefits.
 A medically determinable impairment is a physical or mental abnormality that is documented with medically accepted diagnostic techniques.